Uranium mining: Politics

-In the beginning of the Cold War, to ensure adequate supplies of uranium for national defense, the United States Congress passed the U.S. Atomic Energy Act of 1946, creating the Atomic Energy Commission (AEC) which had the power to withdraw prospective uranium mining land from public purchase, and also to manipulate the price of uranium to meet national needs.
-By setting a high price for uranium ore, the AEC created a uranium "boom" in the early 1950s, which attracted many prospectors to the Four Corners region of the country.
-Moab, Utah became known as the Uranium-capital of the world, when geologist Charles Steen discovered such an ore in 1952, even though American ore sources were considerably less potent than those in the Belgian Congo or South Africa.

-American military requirements declined in the 1960s, and the government completed its uranium procurement program by the end of 1970.
-Simultaneously, a new market emerged: commercial nuclear power plants.
-In the U.S. this market virtually collapsed by the end of the 1970s as a result of industrial strains caused by the energy crisis, popular opposition, and finally the Three Mile Island nuclear accident in 1979, all of which led to a de facto moratorium on the development of new nuclear reactor power stations.
+In March 1951, the United States Atomic Energy Commission (AEC) set a high price for uranium ore.
+The resultant uranium rush attracted many prospectors to the Southwest.
+Charles Steen made a significant discover near Moab, Utah, while Paddy Martinez made another near Grants, New Mexico.
+However, by the 1960s, the United States, USSR, France and China were reducing their acquisitions of uranium.
+The United States started enriching only uranium mined within its country, but by 1965, production had dropped by 40 percent.
+By 1971, in an attempt to stop further reductions in prices, mining executives from UCAN, Nufcor, Rio Tinto, and government representatives agreed to share the market with Canadians getting 33.5 percent, South Africa 23.75 percent, France 21.75 percent, Australia 17 percent, and Rio Tinto Zinc 4 percent.
+By 1974, this market share agreement ended as uranium prices rose in concert with energy prices due to OPEC boycotts, and the United States ending its trade ban of foreign uranium.

 In Europe a mixed situation exists.
 Considerable nuclear power capacities have been developed, notably in Belgium, Finland, France, Germany, Spain, Sweden, Switzerland, and the UK.
 In many countries development of nuclear power has been stopped and phased out by legal actions.
 In Italy the use of nuclear power was barred by a referendum in 1987; this is now under revision.
 Ireland in 2008 also had no plans to change its non-nuclear stance.

 The years 1976 and 1977 saw uranium mining become a major political issue in Australia, with the Ranger Inquiry (Fox) report opening up a public debate about uranium mining.
 The Movement Against Uranium Mining group was formed in 1976, and many protests and demonstrations against uranium mining were held.
 Concerns relate to the health risks and environmental damage from uranium mining.
 Notable Australian anti-uranium activists have included Kevin Buzzacott, Jacqui Katona, Yvonne Margarula, and Jillian Marsh.